savonet/book/language.md

 number of channels, and their nature, for audio, video and midi data, that the source can generate.

+TODO: source functions take an `id` parameter which is mostly useful for the logs and the telnet

 ### Encoders

 ### Requests